 - Tree canopy – A dense tree canopy can completely negate any flash enhancing benefits of a full moon or clear sky.

-We always perform our flash range test for all models tested on the same night, under the same moon and sky, in the exact same setting, under the same tree canopy with a fresh set of batteries.
-Please be very careful when comparing nighttime photos as it is very easy to manipulate results.
+We normally always perform our flash range test for all models tested on the same night, under the same moon and sky, in the exact same setting, under the same tree canopy with a fresh set of batteries.

 The size and type monitor one uses as well as the angle from which it is viewed will influence the perceived flash distance of a camera.
 In our evaluation, we use our largest and best monitor and tilt it at numerous angles to get the best range for each photo.
 We make every attempt to assess photos from their best perspective.